fstevens30/fstevens30/README.md

 - 🧑‍💻 Software Developer at Contec Group International.
 Working on mapping for [MADCAP](https://madcapdairysoftware.com/).
 - 🗺️ Diving into mapping libraries, like MapLibre and Valhalla.
 - 🖥️ In my spare time I like working on smart home projects and homelab stuff.
+- 💝 I also like contributing to [OpenStreetMap](https://hdyc.neis-one.org/user/flynnstevens).